ubsicap/usx/docs/index.rst

 ..
-USFM documentation master file, created by sphinx-quickstart on Sat Dec 19 21:42:59 2015.
+USX documentation master file, created by sphinx-quickstart on Sat Dec 19 21:42:59 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.